What Does a Natural Gas Leak Smell Like?

 How to detect natural gas leaks in your home

 A chemical serving as an odorant, such as mercaptan, which smells like sulfur or rotten eggs, is added to natural gas.
 If the smell is strong, it is very likely that you have a gas leak.
 Sometimes an appliance will have a whistling or hissing sound coming from it that signifies that gas is leaking.
-Depending on the location of the leak, you may also see bubbles resulting from the leaked gas rising through standing water.
+Depending on the location of the leak, you might also see bubbles resulting from the leaked gas rising through standing water.

 Do carbon monoxide detectors detect natural gas?